factoriaf5-p2-singulars/BirdWatcher/README.md

 # Bird Watcher

-Welcome to Bird Watcher on Exercism's C# Track.
+Welcome to Bird Watcher.
-If you need help running the tests or submitting your code, check out `HELP.md`.
-If you get stuck on the exercise, check out `HINTS.md`, but try and solve it without using those first :)
+If you get stuck on the exercise, check it out at the bottom of each instruction in the helps section, but try and solve it without using those first :)

 ## Introduction